golioth/developer-training/website/docs/zephyr-training/05_golioth/lightdb_stream.md

 :::tip

-Your device should still have Golioth credentials from earlier exercises saved on the settings partition that allows it to connect to the servers.
-You may check to be sure by issuing the `settings get golioth/psk-id` command in the serial shell.
+The "Erase & write" operation in the firmware programming steps may have wiped out the settings partition containing the Golioth credentials.
+If your device is not connecting to Golioth, you can check the stored PSK-ID setting by issuing the `settings get golioth/psk-id` command in the serial shell.

 Instructions for setting device credentials are available in the [Connect Hardware to